zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 6. Paste the updated into the address bar of a new Chrome web browser window and press Enter.

-7. In the browser, the policy document will be downloaded.
+7. In the browser, the policy document opens in a new window.

     ![The downloaded PDF document is displayed in the web browser.](media/vs-function-app-debug-browser.png "Policy document download")

 8. You've confirmed the function is working properly.
 Stop your Visual Studio debugging session by closing the console window or selecting the stop button on the Visual Studio toolbar.
-In the next task, you will deploy the function to Azure.
+In the next task, you deploy the function to Azure.

 ### Task 5: Deploy the function to your Azure Function App

-In this task, you will deploy your function into an Azure Function App, where it will be used by the web application to retrieve policy documents.
+In this task, you deploy your function into an Azure Function App, where the web application uses it to retrieve policy documents.

-1. In Visual Studio on your LabVM, right-click on the `Contoso.FunctionApp` project in the Solution Explorer, and the select **Publish** from the context menu.
+1. In Visual Studio on your LabVM, right-click on the `Contoso.FunctionApp` project in the Solution Explorer, and then select **Publish** from the context menu.

     ![Publish in highlighted in the context menu for the Contoso.FunctionApp project.](media/vs-function-app-publish.png "Publish")

-2. On the **Pick a publish target** dialog, select **Azure Functions Consumption Plan**, choose **Select Existing**, leave Run from package file checked, and then select **Publish**.
+2. On the **Pick a publish target** dialog, select **Azure Functions Consumption Plan**, choose **Select Existing**, leave Run from package file checked, and then select **Create Profile**.

     ![Select existing is selected and highlighted on the Pick a publish target dialog.](media/vs-function-app-publish-target.png "Publish")